 Status of Facility Closure

-The department conducted an on-site ground-water sampling event at the facility on March 1, 2019.
+The department conducted an on-site groundwater sampling event at the facility on March 1, 2019.
 Compared to previous monitoring data, some concentrations had increased and others had decreased.
-Overall, the most recent results were consistent with the previous ground-water data from the site.
+Overall, recent results are consistent with the previous groundwater data from the site.

 The nearby Wedgewood Community is served by the Emerald Coast Utilities Authority (ECUA) public drinking water system.
 DEP identified the potable supply well locations closest to the facility, reviewed data and have found no impacts to drinking water from the Rolling Hills facility.